Skip to content

 On 15 May 1964, the river’s water was diverted to the diversion channel and tunnels, the Nile stream was closed, and the water began to be stored in the lake.

-In the second phase, the dam’s body construction was continued until its end, and the structure of the power station, installation, and operation of turbines was completed, with the building of the transformer stations and power transmission lines.
+In the second phase, the dam’s body construction continued until its end, and the structure of the power station, installation, and operation of turbines were completed, along with the transformer stations and power transmission lines being built.
 The first spark was set off from the High Dam power station in October 1967, and water storage began entirely in 1968.

-On 15 January 1971, the opening of the High Dam was celebrated during the era of the late Egyptian President Mohamed Anwar El Sadat.
-The total cost of the High Dam project was estimated at 450 million Egyptian pounds or about $1 billion at the time.
+The opening of the High Dam was celebrated on 15 January 1971 during the era of the late Egyptian President Mohamed Anwar El Sadat.
+At the time, the total cost of the High Dam project was estimated at 450 million Egyptian pounds, or about $1 billion.

 Naser Lake Formation